Your read progress

 Fee-free mortgage brokers

-Some brokers are “fee-free”.
+Some brokers market themselves as “fee-free”.
 This means you don’t have to pay for their services.
-Instead, all their income comes from their proc fee.
+Instead, all their income comes from the commission paid by lenders.

-Fee-free mortgage brokers sound great, but it’s not for everyone.
-There’s always the risk that, because all of their income comes from proc fees, they’ll prioritise working with lenders who offer high fees, rather than the ones who offer the best deals for you.
+Fee-free mortgage brokers sound great, but but some people worry that because all their income comes from commission, they’ll prioritise working with lenders who offer high fees, rather than the best lender for you.

-That said, most brokers will aim to find the best deal for you, not just the best one for their bank account - in fact, it's a regulatory requirement.
-It’s better for them if a client has a good experience, because they’re more likely to use them again when they remortgage, and they’re more likely to recommend them to others.
+But, brokers will aim to find the best deal for you, not just the best one for their commission - it's a regulatory requirement.
+It’s also better for them if a client has a good experience, because they’re more likely to use them again when they remortgage, and they’re more likely to recommend them to others.

 Should you pay mortgage broker fees?

-It can sound like a no-brainer to go for a fee-free mortgage broker, but sometimes it’s worth going for a broker who charges fees or commission from their clients.
+It can sound like a no-brainer to go for a fee-free mortgage broker, but sometimes it’s worth going for a broker who charges fees.

 This is because different brokers have different business models, and they make their money in different ways.
 Some brokers specialise in turning around businesses quickly.
 These brokers only tend to work with “mainstream” residential mortgages, because these deals are much simpler to arrange.
 The criteria for eligibility tends to be clearer, and less documentation and admin is needed.

-If these brokers can turn around enough business quickly enough, they’ll make a decent profit simply from all the proc fees they’re getting, so they can afford not to charge their clients on top of that.
+If these brokers can turn around enough business quickly enough, they’ll make a decent profit simply from all the commission they’re getting, so they can afford not to charge their clients on top of that.

 So, if you’re: